-- Dependencies of security assurance requirements are mostly fulfilled by the EAL5 package selection. - The augmentation to this package is identified in paragraph 193 and all dependencies introduced by this augmentation are satisfied.
+- Dependencies of security assurance requirements are fulfilled by the EAL5 package selection. - The augmentation to this package are identified in paragraph 214 and do not introduce dependencies not already satisfied by the EAL5 package.

-6 TOE summary specification (ASE_TSS)
+6 TOE summary specification (ASE TSS)